Today's "fee-based" fiduciary carries an advisor license

-We've been to DC.
-We've spoken with Members of Congress.
-We've protested to SEC Commissioners.
-But we realize that Wall Street's gazillion-dollar lobbying will always buy easier ways for it to obscure the facts in fine print and capture a larger share of your wallet.
+We've been to D.C..
+We've spoken with members of Congress.
+We've protested to SEC commissioners.
+But we realize that Wall Street's gazillion-dollar budget will always find clever new ways for it to capture a larger share of your wallet.

 Objectivity + Independence + Expertise

-1. OBJECTIVITY: If you want financial guidance that is never influenced by a sales agenda, choose an advisor who doesn't even have a sales license.
+OBJECTIVITY: If you want financial advice that is never influenced by sales incentives, choose fee only advisors who aren't also licensed sales reps.

 Commentary and a Word of Wisdom from our Founder:

-Quick story: It's 1980-something; I'm standing in a cruise ship casino among a crowd of passengers who appear hypnotized by a large wheel, spinning on the casino wall.
+It's 1980-something; I'm a rookie financial advisor, on a vacation cruise with my wife, and I'm standing in the ship's casino among a crowd of passengers who appear hypnotized by a large wheel, spinning on the casino wall.